starikcetin/hexfall-clone/README.md

 # hexfall-clone

+A hexagonal match-3 puzzle game.

+Clone of the Hexfall game.
 My demo project for Vertigo Games.

-## Install
+## Play

 Download the APK from the releases page: https://github.com/starikcetin/hexfall-clone/releases

+Tap to select a group of 3 hexagons.
+Swipe to rotate them.
+Match the same colors.

 ## References